SophiaWu5799/yahoo_finance-batch_processing/README.md

 1. Python: Python is used for data cleaning, transformation, and analysis.

-2.Pandas: Pandas is used for data manipulation and analysis.
+2. Pandas: Pandas is used for data manipulation and analysis.

 3. Spark: Spark is used for processing large amounts of data.